 Algaes tend to be characterized by green / fatty aromas with a hue of geranium (which is also typical for fish and shellfish, hence the popular combination of algae with fish).
 The green aromas are derived from aldehydes and epoxides, which offer a characteristic metallic marine smell.

 Make a Japanese twist by adding some salty green seaweeds to a fruit salad with apricots, pomerac, raspberries, and peaches.
 Some molecules have a distinctive citrusy smell.
-Therefore they go also well with Buddha’s hand, bamboo shoot, endive, tomatillo, and slimy spike cap.
+Therefore they go also well with Buddha’s hand, bamboo shoot, endive and tomatillo.
 Season them with sage, thyme, spearmint oil, or bitter orange peel.

 Surprisingly some oat flakes nuance, associated with (E,E,Z)-2,4,6-nonatrienal, has also been found in wakame.
 They are also present in cooked fonio, freekeh, oat, flax, and amaranth seed.